rfo909/RForth/README.md

 In order to keep the design simple, the code.export op only exports bytes from the code segment, and no copy of data from RAM (data segment).

-This means that Forth words to be stored in Flash can not create variables or allot data memory.
+This means that Forth words to be stored in Flash can not create variables.

+## Variables

+In traditional Forth, variables are given an initial value on being declared.
+In RForth declaring a variable creates a CELL of data on the data segment, which a name in the dictionary refers to (it is really a constant).

+When doing code.export, the number of bytes allot'ed from the data segment is persisted, but the data content is not.
+This means that even if we allot a number of bytes to create a table referred by a variable before persisting with code.export, when booting the system after compiling the code into Flash, the data are allot'ed but without original values.

+This is the reason variable definitions don't come with a default value, because in RForth variables and data structures must be initialized with code anyways.

 ## Autorun